How to Plan for Every Type of Allergy at Your Wedding

 Bring it up early.

 It's your wedding menu, so if someone has a food allergy, you don't need to cater to their limitations.
 Instead, the most important thing is to be up front with your guests so you can get started planning a menu that's safe and delicious for everyone.
-On your invitations or wedding website, ask attendees to inform you of any food allergies or dietary concerns, then address each one on a person-to-person basis.
-If someone has a gluten allergy, you don't need to have a mini spelt cake just for them (unless you really want to!).
+On the RSVP cards or through your wedding website, ask guests to inform you of any food allergies or dietary concerns, then address each one on a person-to-person basis.
+If someone has a gluten allergy, you don't need to have a mini spelt cake just for them (unless you really want to).
 Just make sure there are scrumptious alternatives for anyone who can't partake.
 Definitely talk to your caterer about their plan to use gluten-free (or nut-free, dairy-free—you get the idea) equipment and keep it separate and sanitary, and include small signs for what's what when dinner is served.

 Take caution with hors d'oeuvres.

 Mainardi says cocktail hour can be one of the trickiest moments for those with food allergies, since passed appetizers are often rolled, wrapped or just too small to tell what's in them, thereby hiding potential allergens.
 A delicious puff pastry pocket could conceal brie cheese and toasted walnuts—sure, it sounds delicious, but that's a huge red flag for the nut-averse.
 "Knowing any of your guests are allergic to something and communicating that to the chef or caterer, especially the waitstaff, can go a long way to prevent allergic reactions," Mainardi says.
 See if small signs with ingredients can perch on appetizer trays as well so people know what they're eating without having to worry.